Viewing this page on your device?

 I use small photos to illustrate the information and activities that I share, and you will have a much better experience on this website if you can view the images.

-Fine motor skills generally refer to one's ability to control the small movements of the hands and fingers, as well as the small muscles of the face and mouth (tongue) and feet.
+The term "fine motor skills" technically refers to one's ability to control the small movements of the hands and fingers, as well as the small muscles of the face and mouth (tongue) and feet.

-However, when teachers and therapists use the term, they are usually only referring to the small muscles in the hands and fingers.
+However, when teachers and therapists use the term, they are usually only referring to the use of the small muscles in the hands and fingers.

 In the preschool years, being able to color with crayons, cut with scissors, paint with a paintbrush and play with small objects such as lego, beads and puzzles, are integral to your child’s development.
 Your child needs to use the hand and finger muscles accurately in order to keep up with peers in these activities.